 While the Governing Body is committed to running open sessions to encourage engagement with its communities and stakeholders, attendance is at the discretion of the Chair.
 On some occasions, the agenda for the main meeting may mean that an open session cannot be accommodated due to time constraints.

-The Clerk to the Corporation is Jon Allen.
+The Clerk to the Corporation is Michael Wood.